 For most broadcasters, the user experience they provide is crucial because most viewers won’t deal with a poor stream for long.
-In fact, over half of viewers will abandon a poor quality stream in 90 seconds or less.
+In fact, over half of the viewers will abandon a poor quality stream in 90 seconds or less.
 That means one bad stream could be devastating for business.

 The problem is that most users rely on home internet connections.
 Bandwidth and network conditions for these connections fluctuate throughout the day and could impact the viewing experience.
 The devices they use also vary in processing power and playback ability.